sy77777en/video_annotation_folk/labels_markdown/cam_setup/subject_framing/index.md

 <h3>📖 Definition:</h3>
-Does the subject change in the video, such as in a revealing shot where a subject appears, disappears, or transitions to another subject?
+Does the subject change in the video, such as appearing, disappearing, or transitioning to another subject?

 <details>
 <summary><h4> Question (Definition)</h4></summary>